HOW DOES A PIANO ACTION WORK?

 THE INNER WORKINGS

 When a grand piano key is depressed, the other end of the key lifts upward with equal force.
-This key movement pushes up on a screw known as the “capstan.”
+This key movement lifts a screw known as the “capstan.”
 The capstan is located under a multi-faceted hinged assembly called the “wippen” that contains an L-shaped part called the “jack.”

 The hammer strike, however, is only the beginning of the process for creating piano tone.
 The hammer must bounce off (or “release”) from the string immediately so the strings can vibrate.
 This hammer release must occur even if the player holds the key down.
 Without this release, the hammer would remain pressed against the strings, muting any tone that may be created and producing only a dull “thud” instead of resounding tone.
 What makes this hammer release possible?
 As the jack raises the knuckle, it engages a component called the “let-off button” that causes the jack to release from the knuckle at the precise moment before the hammer hits the string.
 This “let-off” allows the hammer to fall away so the strings can vibrate freely after the strike.